gogins/cloud-5/docs/README.md

 to support a number of their musical compositions.

-To develop this kind of software in your fork of cloud-music, keep in mind that the cloud-music project uses [npm](https://www.npmjs.com/ )and [vite] (https://vitejs.dev/), which of course must first be installed.
+To develop this kind of software in your fork of cloud-music, keep in mind that the cloud-music project uses [npm](https://www.npmjs.com/) and [vite](https://vitejs.dev/), which of course must first be installed.

 You will generally want to write your new software as JavaScript or TypeScript in a subdirectory of the `/node_modules` directory, as a regular npm module.